 Toronto is filled with sights and attractions that are well worth your time any day of the year, but there are a few that really shine come spring.
 Everything gets a little easier in the spring, days are (mostly) brighter and people are (generally) happier.
 This translates into an air of excitement in the city making spring a great time to get out and explore.
-Here are a few of the best places to visit in Toronto or add to your warm weather itinerary this season.
+Here are ten of the best places to visit in Toronto or add to your warm weather itinerary this season.

 01 of 10